atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 t;
 fi
 122 .
-fanny’s account: he was truly wretched about her — Notwithstanding that part of her brother’s letter which appeared strongly to her disadvantage, he pitied her, he loved her — Fie .therefore, repeat
+fanny’s account: he was truly wretched about her --Notwithstanding that part of her brother’s letter which appeared strongly to her disadvantage, he pitied her, he loved her --Fie .therefore, repeat
 4
 edly .told Mr. Selby, .that he was quite ready to attend him to London, and to give him and his family every kind of assistance within .the reach of his abilities.